 Students are expected to attend school to the fullest extent possible, but homebound instruction may be provided to students who have a medical or mental/emotional condition preventing them from participating in classroom instruction because they are confined to home or a health care facility.
 A Frequently Asked Questions brochure regarding the eligibility of students for homebound instruction is available in your school’s Guidance Office and online on the district’s website (see below).

-Your child’s Guidance Counselor, in consultation with the building administration and the Director of Student Services, determines eligibility for homebound instruction based on the Pennsylvania Department of Education Guidelines and the local Board Policy.
+Your child’s Guidance Counselor, in consultation with the building administration and the Director of Special Education, determines eligibility for homebound instruction based on the Pennsylvania Department of Education Guidelines and the local Board Policy.
 Approval of students for homebound instruction requires medical documentation submitted by an approved medical professional and information provided by school staff members.
 Approval is determined by the team on the basis of the documented need for service, taking into consideration less restrictive educational options and a student’s participation in extracurricular or employment activities.